 Bus Rapid Transport - B-Line

 The NSW Government is taking action to deliver transport improvements for the Northern Beaches, including the introduction of the B-Line from Newport to the Sydney CBD.
-The B-Line will provide more frequent and reliable services as well as additional car parking spaces at key stops on the route.
+The B-Line provides more frequent and reliable services as well as additional car parking spaces at key stops on the route.

 Transport for NSW has launched two trials of “on demand’ travel services:

-Between North Narrabeen and Palm Beach and operated by Keoride using vehicles such as Corollas and RAV 4s and offers a pick up and drop off service from customer homes (or other landmark) to the closest B-Line bus stop.
+- Between North Narrabeen and Palm Beach and operated by Keoride using vehicles such as Corollas and RAV 4s and offers a pick up and drop off service from customer homes (or other landmark) to the closest B-Line bus stop.
+Online booking

-Between four hubs including Manly Wharf, Brookvale, Balgowlah and Manly Vale and operated by Transdev running a shuttle type service between four transport hubs where customers can connect to other transport options.
+- Between four hubs including Manly Wharf, Brookvale, Balgowlah and Manly Vale and operated by Transdev running a shuttle type service between four transport hubs where customers can connect to other transport options.
+Online booking.

 Both are a pay service and do not take Opal cards.